highlando/23-DMV-talk-LPV-approx/slides.md

 $$
 \dot x \approx  \bigl [\Sigma \,\rho_i(x)A_i \bigr]\, x + Bu
 $$
-for nonlinear controller calls on
+for nonlinear controller comes with

- * a general structure (linear(!) but parameter-varying)
+ * a general structure (**linear** but parameter-varying)
- * model order reduction (to reduce the parameter dimension)

-and on extensive theory
+and extensive theory on

- 1. LPV controller design
+ * LPV controller design

+. . .

+Spoiler:

- 2. series expansions of state-dependent Riccati equations
+ In this talk, we will consider LPV series expansions of control laws.

 ---